🎉 83% of Our Clients Hit Their Q3 Goals - It All Starts With a Marketing Plan 🎉

 Geographic campaigns are necessary if you want to be able to control settings such as language and schedule.
 If you have one campaign that's targeting several countries, for example, you can't effectively control your bidding for the time zones within those countries.

-Are all your location targets bundled together in one campaign?
+Are all of your location targets bundled together in one campaign?
 If you go to your “Locations” tab, do you see an obvious performance difference?

 Google Ads targeted location